stylus/stylus/operators.md

 ### Subscript []

- The subscript operator allows us to grab a value in an expression via index.
-Parenthesized expressions may act as tuples, so for example `(15px 5px)`, `(1 2 3)`.
+ The subscript operator allows us to grab a value inside an expression via index.
+Parenthesized expressions may act as tuples (e.g. `(15px 5px)`, `(1 2 3)`).

- Below is an example where we utilize tuples for error handling, showing the versatility of such a construct.
-As
+ Below is an example that uses tuples for error handling (and showcasing the versatility of this construct):

      add(a, b)
        if a is a 'unit' and b is a 'unit'